 To avoid contamination or to promote healing of severe pressure sores

-In cases of inoperable urethral obstruction that prevent bladder emptying
+In cases of inoperable urethral obstruction that prevents bladder emptying

 In individuals who are severely impaired and for whom alternative interventions are not an option